-Institut Mines-Telecom Business School’s commitment to digital innovation, responsibility and social inclusion is reflected in its research laboratory and center.
+Institut Mines-Telecom Business School’s commitment to digital innovation, responsibility and social inclusion is expressed through its laboratory, research center and working groups.

 LITEM (EA 7363) is a research laboratory specializing in management sciences and economics.